How to Save 10000 in a Year

 Saving $10,000 in 100 days works out to a savings goal of $100 a day.

-It starts with getting really clear on what you can cut from your budget.
-This is one step in how to save 10000 in 3 months.
+To do that, you may need to cut your budget.
+This is the first step in how to save 10000 in 3 months.

 Is $10000 in savings good?